huwcarwyn/react-context-modals/README.md

 With hooks:

 ```
-import { useModal } from 'simple-react-modals'
+import { useModal } from 'react-context-modals'

 const BasicModal = ({ message }) => (
     <div>this is a very basic modal, with a message passed via props: {message}</div>